Greece has agreed a deal to try and tackle the huge money problems in the country.

 In a big vote on Sunday 5 July, the Greek people decided to say no to a deal with countries who they owe money to.

-Greece borrowed loads of money over the last 10 years or so - both from European banks and from other countries' governments.
+Over the last 10 years, Greece borrowed lots of money from European banks and from other countries' governments.

 It used the money to run the country, pay for the 2004 Olympic Games and also for things like big pay rises for people who are paid by the government.

-But when you borrow money, you have to pay it back, with what's called 'interest': meaning you pay back more money than you borrowed to begin with.
+But they've found it hard to pay it back because when you borrow money, you have to pay what's called 'interest': meaning you pay back more money than you borrowed to begin with.